hash6iron/powadcr/README.md

 **To update to the latest released firmware:**

+Manually
-1. Download latest `firmware.bin` and `powadcr_iface.tft` from [Releases](https://github.com/hash6iron/powadcr/releases/latest)
+1. Download latest `firmware.bin` and `{your_TFT_model}.tft` from [Releases](https://github.com/hash6iron/powadcr/releases/latest)
 2. Place both files in the SD card root directory
 3. Power cycle the system
+4. In MAIN MENU, press "Check for update" and then press red button "Update"
+5. Wait for update process completion.
+6. System will auto-reboot when complete

+Automatically
+1. In MAIN MENU, press "Check for update" and then press "Check firm"
+2. Wait for verifying and auto-download process.
+Then press red button "Update"
-4. Wait for update process completion (typically 1-3 minutes)
+3. Wait for update process completion.
-5. System will auto-reboot when complete
+4. System will auto-reboot when complete

 ---